Background Theme

 }

-When Solid mode is selected, you can choose between 33 preset background colors.
+When Solid Color Mode is selected, you can choose between 33 preset background colors.

 Here’s the list of all the built-in preset colors: (Skip to Image section)